jrfaudree/HOM/homework.md

 Problem D: Find two open problems in mathematics concerning prime numbers.

 Problem E: Use the Euclidean Algorithm to find the greatest common divisor of 12012 and 1430.

+* **HW 6**

+Section 4.4 Problem 4

+Ptolemy’s Theorem is stated precisely (with picture) in Problem 1 from this section.

+Problem A: Show that Ptolemy’s Theorem applies to every rectangle of sides a and b and then confirm that the conclusion of Ptolemy’s Theorem is correct for every rectangle.

+Problem B: Let the points A, B, C, and D, have the coordinates below:

+A=( - sqrt{2} , - sqrt{2} ), B = ( - 1 , sqrt{3} ), C = ( sqrt{3} , 1 ), D = ( 2, 0 )

+1. Show that the points ABCD lie on a circle.

+2. Explain how you know that if point D was changed to the coordinates (2,-½), the points ABCD would not lie on a circle.

+3. Confirm that the conclusion Ptolemy’s Theorem applies to the quadrilateral with corners ABCD (the original D!).

+Section 4.5 Problems 2,4,5,11

+Problem C: Use modern calculus to find the area of the parabolic segment bounded by y=x^2 and y=x+2